 Jim Wilson’s music sometimes referred to as “melodic tone poems,” has been described as “a magical carpet ride of melodic beauty” by music legend Carole King and as making “a classy, artistic statement” by master tunesmith Burt Bacharach.
-Guest artists on Jim’s CDs have included David Sanborn, Stephen Bishop, J.D.
-Souther, Chris Botti and Dan Fogelberg.
-Three of Jim’s recordings have hit the Billboard Top-20 and he’s had two PBS specials, including “A Place In My Heart”, which was filmed before a sold-out audience of 1,300 fans at the GNC Performing Arts Center in Amarillo, TX.
+Guest artists on Jim’s recordings have included David Sanborn, Stephen Bishop, J.D.
+Souther, Chris Botti, Dan Fogelberg and with “Hard Times”, Andy McKee and Stanley Clarke.
+Four of Jim’s recordings have hit the Billboard Top-20 and he’s had two PBS specials, including “A Place In My Heart”, which was filmed before a sold-out audience of 1,300 fans at the GNC Performing Arts Center in Amarillo, TX.
 Although the public thinks of Jim Wilson as a rapidly emerging pianist and composer, the music industry knows he has even more talents.

 Jim grew up in Texas, beginning his love affair with music at the age of 7.
 He picked up a guitar at the house of a family friend who gave the instrument to Jim on a whim.
 “From then on I had this incredible passion for music and learning to play it.
 Around nine or ten I started composing songs.
 About that time my charismatic cousin from California came to visit.
 He breezed into town with his long hair, guitar, songs and stories, and that really ignited the musical fire in my life.
 I couldn’t wait to be a musician.
 I started playing in professional bands when I was 14.
-I switched to playing the piano when I was 19.”
+I switched to playing the piano when I was 19, transferring my James Taylor guitar riffs to piano, which became a foundation of my piano style.”
 Soon thereafter, Jim packed up all of his possessions in a van and headed to California to pursue his dreams of a career in the music business.
 “For many people California has represented the Promised Land, the Land of Dreams.
 I love the energy of the people and the encouragement of the arts.

 Jim began his recording career in 1997 when his best friend died suddenly.
 “That was a life-changing event that made me realize that you never know when you’re going to be called, so you better be proud of what you’ve done and the legacy you’re leaving behind.”
 He helped develop a revolutionary MIDI-adaptor for the acoustic piano, which for the first time allows this age-old instrument to interact with computers and synthesizers.
 He developed a topflight reputation, teaching uses of MIDI-piano to the upper echelon of pop musicians such as Paul McCartney, Elton John, Bruce Springsteen, Billy Joel, Jackson Browne, Burt Bacharach, Carole King and many, many more.
 Whenever Jim played his own music for them while sitting at their pianos, they encouraged him to pursue his own musical dreams.

-Jim soon landed an official endorsement by Yamaha Pianos, with the company providing instruments for his performances across the country both as a solo artist and with his six-piece band (more than a thousand shows so far and counting).
+Early on in Jim’s recording career, Jim landed an official endorsement by Yamaha Pianos, with the company providing instruments for his performances across the country both as a solo artist and with his six-piece band.
 Wilson has composed music for the CBS-TV series “Frank’s Place” and CNN’s “Showbiz Today” television show devoted a segment to Jim’s music.